[email protected] / 617-391-4006

 [email protected] / 617-391-4007

 After graduating from Salem State University, Mike freelanced as a Graphic Design consultant before joining the BSA.
-He has worked on a wide variety of projects over his career such as: a design exhibition; magazine publications; clothing apparel, illustrated portraits, electronic tradeshows, animated PowerPoints, eBooks, logo design, and web design.
-Outside of work, Mike can be found working on art projects, cooking up a storm, and devouring podcasts.
+He has worked on a wide variety of projects over his career such as: exhibitions; magazine publications; clothing apparel, illustrated portraits, electronic tradeshows, animated PowerPoints, eBooks, logo design, and web design.
+Outside of work, Mike can be found working on personal art projects, devouring podcasts, and training in Muay Thai.

 [email protected] / 617-391-4002